kshedden/workshops/ds-academy/foundations.md

 ### Convexity

-- A function is strictly [convex](https://en.wikipedia.org/wiki/Convex_function). if every secant line lies strictly below the function.
-Formally, this means that for any points
+- A function is strictly [convex](https://en.wikipedia.org/wiki/Convex_function)
-  $x \ne y$ in the domain of the function,
+  if every secant line lies strictly below the function.
+Formally, this means that for any points $x \ne y$ in the domain of the function,

   $f(\lambda x + (1-\lambda)y) \< \lambda f(x) + (1 - \lambda)f(y)$

-  for $0 \< \lambda \< 1$.
+  for all $0 \< \lambda \< 1$.

 - A strictly convex function can have at most one local minimum, and if a local minimum exists it is also a global minimum.

-- If a function has two continuous derivatives, it is strictly convex if its Hessian matrix is positive definite.
+- If a function has two continuous derivatives, it is strictly convex if and only if its Hessian matrix is positive definite for all $x$.

 - A strongly convex function on ${\mathbb R}^d$ is guaranteed to have a unique global minimum.